Matrix approach to synchronizing automata: Abstract

 \section{Abstract}

 A word $w$ of letters on edges of underlying graph $\Gamma$ of deterministic finite automaton (DFA) is called synchronizing if $w$ sends all states of the automaton to a unique state.

 J. \v{C}erny discovered in 1964 a sequence of $n$-state complete DFA possessing a minimal synchronizing word of length $(n-1)^2$.
-The hypothesis, well known today as \v{C}erny conjecture, claims that $(n-1)^2$ is a precise upper bound on the length of such a word for every complete $n$-state DFA.
-The hypothesis was formulated patently by Starke in 1966.
+The hypothesis, well known today as \v{C}erny conjecture, claims that $(n-1)^2$ is a precise upper bound on the length of such a word over alphabet $\Sigma$ of letters on edges of $\Gamma$ for every complete $n$-state DFA.
+The hypothesis was formulated distinctly in 1966 by Starke.

-Some matrix approach to the problem is supposed and we consider a special class of matrices of mapping induced by words in the alphabet of letters on edges of the underlying graph.
+A special classes of matrices induced by words in the alphabet of labels on edges of the underlying graph of DFA are used for the study of synchronizing automata.